 - Woodland sunflower

-Wildlife Value: It is a great late-nectar plant for butterflies.
-Birds are attracted to seeds so leave standing dead flowers into the winter as natural bird feeders.
+Wildlife Value: This plant is moderately resistant to damage from deer.
+It is a host plant for the Silvery Checkerspot butterfly.
+The flowers are attractive to butterflies and other pollinators.
+Its seeds are favored by songbirds, ruffed grouse, quail, mourning doves, and small mammals.
+Leave standing dead flowers into the winter as natural bird feeders.
 Members of the genus Helianthus support the following specialized bees: Andrena (Callandrena s.l.) accepta, Andrena (Callandrena s.l.) aliciae, Andrena (Callandrena s.l.) helianthi, Melissodes (Eumelissodes) agilis, Dieunomia (Dieunomia) heteropoda, Megachile (Sayapis) pugnata, and Paranthidium (Paranthidium) jugatorium.
-This plant is occasionally damaged by deer.

 - Mid-summer to early fall

 - Part shade

 - Flower Color:

 - Lance to egg-shaped, with smooth stems and sessile or short-stalked leaves (to 6") are the distinguishing characteristics of the Woodland Sunflower.
 The leaves are opposite with a smooth to slightly toothed margin and hairy underside.
 The leaves often have no stem.
 They are broadest at the base.

 - The Woodland sunflower features 2" wide sunflowers with bright yellow rays and slightly darker yellow center disks atop rigid stems typically growing 5-7' tall.
 The flowers have 8-15 petals.